kushgadhvi/kushGadhvi/README.md

 ### 🚀 Let's Collaborate!
 I’m open to **freelance work, collaborations, and AI research projects.**
-💬 Drop a message if you're interested in **AI/ML, DICOM, or full-stack development!**
+💬 Drop a message if you're interested in **AI/ML or full-stack development!**